iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Lipschitz Operator in Hilbert Space.md

 **Remark**

 The proof is not quite trivial, and it needs some technically knowledge that we don't possess yet.
-See [this](https://math.stackexchange.com/questions/739168/subspace-of-hilbert-space-is-closed-if-and-only-if-it-is-weakly-closed) stack exchange post for more information about the weak closure of conve subspaces.
+See [this](https://math.stackexchange.com/questions/739168/subspace-of-hilbert-space-is-closed-if-and-only-if-it-is-weakly-closed) stack exchange post for more information about the weak closure of convex subspaces.

 ---
 ### **Some Weird Things Regarding Weak Convergence in Hilbert Space**

-The limit of a weak converging sequence whent put into a continuous mapping in the Hilbert space, may not be the same as putting the limit into the continuous mapping directly.
+The limit of a weak converging sequence when put into a continuous mapping in the Hilbert space, may not be the same as putting the limit into the continuous mapping directly.
 Consider the following example.

 #### **Example | Continuity doesn't Preserve Weak Limits**